romeric/Fastor/benchmark/external/README.md

 make all EIGENROOT=...
 BLAZEROOT=...
 LIBXSMMROOT...
 FASTORROOT=...
 ~~~

-Single and double precision benchmarks are run one at a time you need to define `-DRUN_SINGLE`
+Single and double precision benchmarks are run one at a time you need to define `make RUN_SINGL=-DRUN_SINGLE` for single precision benchmarks.
+The default is double precision

 To run the benchmarks